Skilled Lawyers Helping Clients in Cary, Raleigh, Greensboro, and Wilmington With Probate, Trust, & Estate Administration Issues

 We provide all of our estate planning and probate clients with effective representation and affordable, innovative legal solutions.
 To learn more about how we can help you with trust administration, estate administration, or the probate process, schedule a consultation with our team.
 To book your consultation, call NC Planning at (919) 568-3681 or complete the contact form here on our website.

-Our offices are located in Raleigh at 4801 Glenwood Avenue, Suite 200.
-We also have offices in Cary located at 5640 Dillard Drive, Suite 101.
+With offices in Raleigh, Cary, Greensboro, and Wilmington, NC, working with NC Planning is convenient.
 We are trusted throughout North Carolina to provide the probate and estate planning solutions that our clients need.